 Coins & Stamps Inc. is Michigan's oldest continually operating coin store, and has served the public in our store since 1957.
-We are not only a PCGS, NGC and PMG dealer, but also lifetime members of the ANA.
+We are not only a PCGS, NGC and PMG dealer, but also a member of the ANA.
 We hope that our internet site will help to bring our selection of products and services to a wider audience.
-We hope to deliver both the finest products and finest customer service possible.
+We strive to deliver both the finest products and finest customer service possible.

 On this site we will offer a wide selection of both U.S. and world coins in varied grades, as well as the latest bullion from several different countries.
 Additionally, the site will feature periodic updates of the latest in numismatic news articles.
 We hope you enjoy your visit!